shift0965/leetcode-clone/README.md

 ### 👑 Game Host:

-1. Click "*Create Game*" to get started as a guest host.
-2. Choose the **problems** for the game and set the **time limit**.
-3. Click "*Create Game*" to enter the game lobby, where players can join using the **Game-Id**.
+1. Click "*Create Game*", choose the **problems** and click "*Create Game*" to enter the game lobby.
-4. Click "*Start Game*" to observe all players' **real-time code** (requires at least one player).
+2. Observe all players' **real-time code** and the leaderboard.
-5. Select any player to view their code for all problems and **send them messages**!
+3. Select any player to view their code for all problems and **send them messages**!
-6. When you're ready, click "*Close Game*" to reveal the winner!
+4. When you're ready, click "*Close Game*" to reveal the winner!

 ### 🥳 Game Player:

-1. Click "Join Game" and enter the Game Id and your Player Name (no sign-up required).
+1. Click "Join Game" and enter the **Game Id** and your Player Name (no sign-up required).
 2. Write down your solution, then click "Run" to execute example cases.
-3. Review the input, output, expected output, and console logs.
-You will also be notified if any errors are detected.
+3. Review the input, output, expected output, console logs or errors.
 4. Click "Submit" to execute all the hidden cases.
 If passed, see the leaderboard update!
-5. Once the time is up or the host closes the game, the final game results will be displayed.

-**Note:** No registration or login required - start playing immediately as a guest!

 ## Tech Stack